chinapedia/wikipedia.abstract.en/Page/Special_relativity.md

 Causality and prohibition of motion faster than light

-Simple_light_cone_diagram.svgIn Fig. 4‑3, the time interval between the events A (the "cause") and B (the "effect") is 'time-like'; i.e., there is a frame of reference in which events A and B occur at the _same location in space_, separated only by occurring at different times.
+In Fig. 4‑3, the time interval between the events A (the "cause") and B (the "effect") is 'time-like'; i.e., there is a frame of reference in which events A and B occur at the _same location in space_, separated only by occurring at different times.
 If A precedes B in that frame, then A precedes B in all frames accessible by a Lorentz transformation.
 It is possible for matter (or information) to travel (below light speed) from the location of A, starting at the time of A, to the location of B, arriving at the time of B, so there can be a causal relationship (with A the cause and B the effect).

 The interval AC in the diagram is 'space-like'; i.e., there is a frame of reference in which events A and C occur simultaneously, separated only in space.
 There are also frames in which A precedes C (as shown) and frames in which C precedes A. However, there are no frames accessible by a Lorentz transformation, in which events A and C occur at the same location.
 If it were possible for a cause-and-effect relationship to exist between events A and C, then paradoxes of causality would result.